 - In combination, the time to launch LibreOffice while performing Flatpak operations in the background on the Mission went from 24 seconds to 12 seconds by switching to BFQ & setting the IO priority to idle.

 So, by switching to BFQ and setting IO priorities appropriately, the system’s interactive performance while performing background updates is now essentially indistinguishable from when the system is idle.
-To implement this in practice, we set the IO priority of the Flatpak system helper and GNOME Software’s worker threads to idle (both changes are upstream) and changed Endless OS’s default IO scheduler to BFQ where available.
+To implement this in practice, Rob McQueen wrote some patches to set the IO priority of the Flatpak system helper and GNOME Software’s worker threads to idle (both changes are upstream) and changed Endless OS’s default IO scheduler to BFQ where available.
 As Matthias put it on #flatpak when shown this chart and that first link: “not bad for a 1-line change”.

 Of course, this means apps take a bit longer to install, even on a mostly-idle system.
 No, I don’t have numbers on how big the impact is: this work happened months ago and it’s taken me this long to write it up because I couldn’t find the time to collect more data.
 But my colleague Umang is working on eliminating up to half of the disk IO performed during Flatpak installations so that should more than make up for it!